1925 History, Trivia and Fun Facts

 The Tri-State Tornado was the deadliest in U.S. history, storming through Missouri, Illinois, and Indiana, killing 695 and injuring 2,027 people.

-On December 28, 1925, Sergei Alexandrovich Yesenin was found dead in the room in the Hotel Angleterre in St Petersburg.
+On December 28, 1925, Sergei Alexandrovich Yesenin was found dead in the Hotel Angleterre in St Petersburg.

-His was his final poem, written in his own blood because no pen was available.
+His was his final poem, written in his blood because no pen was available.

 Farewell, my good friend, farewell.